Fixed Rate Cash ISA is provided by OneFamily, savings in Post Office Money® Cash ISAs are deposited with Bank of Ireland UK

 You can apply for an account in branch, by post or online - or you can ring us and request an application pack

 Minimum balance to open the account - £500

-Open with a single deposit up to £15,240 this tax year (subject to any stocks and shares or innovate ISA contributions) or transfer-in an existing ISA (no further deposits or transfers are permitted during the fixed term)
+Open with a single deposit up to £15,240 this tax year (subject to any stocks and shares or innovate ISA contributions) or transfer-in an existing ISA (no further deposits or transfers are permitted into the account once it is open)